-Applicant is placed on notice that this Commission may review issues affecting the AOS industry in more general terms in I.88-04-029 or another appropriate proceeding.
-Nothing in today's decision should be construed as a prejudgment on our part of issues already identified in I.88-04-029 or other generic issues, as such issues may ultimately affect applicant.
+Applicant is placed on notice that this Commission has reviewed issues affecting the AOS industry in more general terms in 1.88-04-029 in D.90-06-018.

 This application is granted to authorize interLATA service, including interLATA AOS operator services, under the conditions specified, and to the extent the application may be construed as a request for authorization to provide intraLATA service, it will be denied.